peteroupc/peteroupc.github.io/randomfunc.md

 - Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [shuffle](#Shuffling) that list.
 Each time an outcome must be generated, choose the next unchosen outcome from the shuffled list.
 Once all those outcomes are chosen, shuffle the list again, and continue.
 - Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
 Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
 Once all the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.

-However, quasi-random techniques are not recommended--
+However, quasi-random techniques are not recommended&mdash;
 - whenever computer or information security is involved, or
 - in cases (particularly in multiplayer networked games) where predicting random numbers would result in an unfair advantage for a player or user.